awsfab/aws-scaling-threat-detection-workshop/docs/index.md

 # Overview

 This workshop is designed to help you get familiar with AWS Security services and learn how to use them to identify and remediate threats in your environment.
-You'll be working with services such as Amazon GuardDuty (threat detection), Amazon Macie (discover, classify & protect data), Amazon Inspector (vulnerability & behavior analysis), AWS Security Hub (centralized security view).
+You'll be working with services such as Amazon GuardDuty (threat detection), Amazon Inspector (vulnerability & behavior analysis), AWS Security Hub (centralized security view).
 You will learn how to use these services to investigate threats during and after an attack, set up a notification and response pipeline, and add additional protections to improve the security posture of your environment.

 * **Level**: Intermediate
 * **Duration**: 2 - 3 hours
 * **<a href="https://www.nist.gov/cyberframework/online-learning/components-framework" target="_blank">CSF Functions</a>**: Detect, Respond, Recover
 * **<a href="https://d0.awsstatic.com/whitepapers/AWS_CAF_Security_Perspective.pdf" target="_blank">CAF Components</a>**: Detective, Responsive
-* **<a href="https://awssecworkshops.com/getting-started/" target="_blank">Prerequisites</a href>**: AWS Account, Admin IAM User
+* **<a href="https://awssecworkshops.com/getting-started/" target="_blank">Prerequisites</a>**: AWS Account, Admin IAM User

 ## Scenario